rehman000/CSC-32200-Software-Engineering/README.md

 Now that we are in the Python Virtual Enviornment we can install all the necessary dependencies by entering the following command:

     $ pip3 install flask flask-sqlalchemy

+Note that this is temporary if I end up installing more Python modules, I will place them all in a dependencies.txt file and you could install all the dependencies inisde the virtual enviornment by entering the following command:
+(This has not yet happened, but it's good to be future proof)

+    $ pip install -r dependencies.txt

 Now that we have set up properly to run the application enter the following command: